L1NH BSc Economics and Finance (3 yrs)

 In the 2013 National Student Survey 89% of our BSc Economics and Finance students were satisfied with the learning resources.

 GCSE English grade C or above (or equivalent English language qualification)

-4 A level subjects: AABB (including A level Mathematics at grade B or above) or ABBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.
+- 4 A level subjects: ABBB (including A level Mathematics at grade B or above) or BBBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.

 Most A level subjects are acceptable with the exception of General Studies.
 One subject such as those on the following list is accepted if combined with other academic subjects:

 - Art, including Design, Fine Art, Photography, Textiles, etc